MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_power_runtime_state.md

 ## -remarks

-F-states in hardware must be defined such that a deeper F-state (higher F-value) will use less power and take longer to return to the latent F0 state.</p>
+F-states in hardware must be defined such that a deeper F-state (higher F-value) will use less power and take longer to return to the latent F0 state.